thradams/thradams.github.io/search-engine.md

  We need a way to sort the best results first.

- One alternative is to create a index for the title of the document and other for the body.
-Then first we print the documents that have the words on the title.
+ One alternative is to create a index for the title and other for the body.
+Then we search first for titles.

- We also can have a number in each document representing its importance.
+ We also can have a value in each document representing its importance.

- At the end we sort the result with the best first.
- This number can be the number of visualization for each document, or the number of references or the number of clicks for instance.
+ At the end we sort the results using this value.
+This value can be the number of clicks or references this document has.
+More clicks or more references is better and it is listed first.

 ### Improvements?

-We also can make changes where we accept documents with just one word missing.
+* We also can make changes where we accept documents with just one word missing.
-The index should normalized with lowercase for instance.
+* The index should normalized with lowercase for instance.
+* The index should be created automatically parsing words inside the documents.
+* We can download html pages from the internet and index by the url.

 ### Data structures